The Raison d‘etre for Watergy and EcoPreneur Programmes

 - At least 30 per cent of India’s expected population in 2030 of 1.4 billion has to become more environmentally conscious, reducing their energy demands (not just their non-renewable energy usage) to help achieve the India 2030 goal.

-On the carbon scenario, and the imperatives therefore of India Inc having thousands more such professionals, you can see why ‘the backend and the backbone’ essentially of this market scenario that is building up for Indian industry across the board will be the hundreds of thousands of regular professionals becoming Eco-pro’s.
+On the carbon scenario, and the imperatives therefore of Indian industry and business having thousands more such professionals, you can see why ‘the backend and the backbone’ essentially of this market scenario that is building up for Indian industry across the board will be the hundreds of thousands of regular professionals becoming Watergy Pro’s.

 Reducing the emission intensity of the GDP as per the NDC targets (which is, to reduce this share to 60 percent, given that coal and Natural Gas have very high carbon intensity) in the next 13 years is a monumental task, requiring policy-makers, industry professionals across the board, and citizens/consumers to actively reduce their dependency on fossil-based sources by consuming less electricity and fuel, or to make the investment required to shift to renewable sources of energy.